owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] add member Moss with manager role

 Marie:
-- [ ] can see space without accepting
 - [ ] cannot change image but can change description
 - [ ] can upload file/folder and create file and folder
 - [ ] can create resource but cannot share space or space resource